Middle Ear Infection or Inflammation

 Ear infection or inflammation (otitis media) facts

-- Otitis media (ear infection or inflammation) is the most common diagnosis in sick children in the U.S.
+- Otitis media (ear infection or inflammation) is the most common childhood condition for which antibiotics are prescribed.

 - Otitis media features fever, ear pain, and a feeling of fullness in the ear; as well as fussiness and feeding problems in young children.